sa-ga-r/Syvox/README.md

-# Syvox
-Full stack SAAS demo for AI STT and TTS
+# SAAS demo Backend for AI STT and TTS